guagliardod/engl3814_recipes/docs/breakfast_bowl_fm.md

 > **Note:** The bag is open because I already ate one.
 5. Cut the sausage into tiny pieces, no larger than the size of your pinky fingernail.
 6. Grab the medium sized saucepan from the drawers that are to the left of the refrigerator.
-7. Place sausage into plan
+7. Place sausage into pan.
 8. Place pan onto any stove and turn it to medium.
 9. Proceed to the egg cooking section.